PolyCam/polyform/README.md

 python3 -m polyform.convert <path-to-data-folder> --format ingp
 ```

+Note: you may need to tweak the `scale` parameter in the transforms.json file to get the best results.

 ### Adding additional convertors:

 If you would like to add an additional export format you can do so by consulting Polycam's data specification below, and using `polyform/convertors/instant_ngp.py` as an example.